LujieMa/LujieMa.github.io/_portfolio/portfolio-3.md

 "
 collection: portfolio
 ---
-Better together: Facilitating math learning with gestures and questions
----

 Investigate an ideal teaching approach that integrates both nonverbal gestures and verbal questions in the realm of mathematics education.